akauppi/firebase-jest-testing/package/README.md

 resolver: "firebase-jest-testing/src/cjs/jestResolver.cjs"
 ```

->Note: This is needed because (as of 27.0.1), Jest resolver does not treat modules with `exports` appropriately.
+>Note: This is needed because the Jest 27 resolver does not treat modules with `exports` appropriately.
+Eventually, this will become unnecessary.

 ## Sample project